 Deal with yearly payments in your personal financial planning

 One of my financial misconceptions was to only look at our finances on a monthly basis.
 When yearly payments rolled around it hit us hard because we were never prepared.
 To not let this happen to you make another list of yearly and quarterly payments.
 Sum up what you have to pay in one year.
 Divide by 12.
 This is the amount you have to set aside each month to prepare for yearly payments.
-Don’t forget this in your personal financial planning.
+Don’t forget how to stay on top of yearly expenses in your personal financial planning.

 Prepare for upcoming payments with a simple cash flow sheet